kuwannet/SharpCap-Sequences/README.md

 # SharpCap-Sequences

- Sequences and scripts for use in SharpCap
+Sequences and scripts for use in SharpCap.